HardlyDifficult/Tutorials/Quaternions.md

 #### 3.7.3) Quaternion == Quaternion

 The equals operator (operator==) uses the dot product to test if two rotations are nearly identical.
-Any data structure which uses floats should not use exact comparisons as rounding issues may result in very tiny differences which have no impact on how the game is rendered, hence the 'nearly'.

 ```csharp
 if(transform.rotation == Quaternion.identity)
 ...
 ```

+Note that in general, using "==" is not recommended when floats are involved as tiny rounding issues may result in differences which have no impact on the game.
+Unity has addressed this concern in a custom operator== method for Quaternions, so that "==" is safe to use.

 #### 3.7.4) Math for Quaternion Dot

 In Unity, you should use the method above.
-However for the interested, below is how the dot product may be calculated.
+However, for the interested, below is how the dot product may be calculated.

 ```csharp
 float dot = a.x * b.x + a.y * b.y + a.z * b.z + a.w * b.w;